SaikiranSankar04/Cipher_Vault/README.md

-**HOW TO INITIALISE AND RUN THE APPLICATION LOCALLY ON YOUR DEVICE**
+**III.
+HOW TO INITIALISE AND RUN THE APPLICATION LOCALLY ON YOUR DEVICE**

 ![image](https://github.com/SaikiranSankar04/Cipher_Vault/assets/128061632/74c31c51-b140-4253-864b-799329af2bd2)